 CEMETERY--Property used for interring the dead.

-a
+CERTIFICATE OF APPROVAL-HISTORIC DISTRICT—Issuing approval for Building Permits shall be in accordance with in RSA 676:8-676:9.

 CHANGE OF USE-- A change of use occurs when the use of any land, building or structure is changed from one permitted land use classification to another, or when any of the following occurs: